sweede1/Disparities-in-Provision-Access-to-Healthcare-Worldwide-/README.md

 The countries in the developed world all have nearly 100% access to safe drinking water.

 They Include:
-Singapore
+1.Singapore
-New Zealand
+2.New Zealand
-Iceland
+3.Iceland
-Denmark
+4.Denmark